d-holguin/mooc-java-programming-i/README.md

 # mooc-java-programming-i
-###Java Programming I completed or in progress exercises.
+Java Programming I of the MOOC course found here https://java-programming.mooc.fi/ completed or in progress exercises.
 Should only use for education purposes and comparison with your own solutions.
 Some of these may not be the most effiecent solution.